José Manuel Garza Rendón: Surrender

 On 5 June 2001, Garza Rendón surrendered to U.S. federal agents at the Pharr–Reynosa International Bridge.
 U.S. officials said that they were surprised to learn that Garza Rendón had decided to surrender.
 They speculated that he feared for his life because he was under pressure from members of the cartel, who wanted him dead for mishandling the drug business while he was addicted to cocaine.
 Garza Rendón was also being closely tracked by the Mexican government.
 According to Mexican authorities, he reached out to the U.S. government and asked to become part of the United States Federal Witness Protection Program in exchange for his surrender.
 An FBI spokesperson based in McAllen said that Garza Rendón telephoned U.S. authorities from Mexico and told them he was going to surrender the following day.
-Several U.S. agencies coordinated to avoid any issues springing from his arrest, which was made in coordination with the FBI, the Drug Enforcement Administration (DEA), the U.S. Customs and the Immigration and Naturalization Service.
+Several U.S. agencies coordinated to avoid any issues springing from his arrest, which was made in coordination with the FBI, the Drug Enforcement Administration (DEA), the U.S. Customs, and the Immigration and Naturalization Service.
 Garza Rendón was held without bail, and was transferred to a prison in Cameron County, Texas.

-During a S.D.
+During an S.D.
 Tex. hearing on 14 June 2001, Garza Rendón pled not guilty to the drug-trafficking and assault charges and said that he had no connection to Cárdenas or other members of the cartel.
-He said that he had a legitimate job in Mexico, and was not involved in drug trafficking.
+He said that he had a legitimate job in Mexico and was not involved in drug trafficking.
 Garza Rendón's court-appointed attorney said that he could not afford a private lawyer, which indicated that he was not the cartel leader alleged by the plaintiff.
-His attorney noted that he turned himself in, saying that if he was involved with the cartel he would not have done that.
+His attorney noted that he turned himself in, saying that if he was involved with the cartel, he would not have done that.
 The prosecutor limited their comments to the indictment charging Garza Rendón with drug trafficking and assault.
 The defense was asked to provide evidence for their client, and Garza Rendón was held without bail for the remainder of the hearings.
 During the hearings, U.S. authorities learned they had misidentified him when he was first charged; he was identified as Juan Manuel Garza Rendón in 2000, and his first name was later corrected.
 Judge John William Black confirmed that a new hearing would be held in the same court on 2 August.
 If convicted of the two drug charges, Garza Rendón faced up to 40 years in prison and a US$2 million fine.
 He faced up to 10 years in prison and a US$250,000 fine for each of the two assault charges.